 Make This Recipe Work For Your Diet

-Coconut milk and chicken broth form the base of the soup.
+Coconut milk and chicken broth form the base of this Thai vegetable soup.
 You can easily make it vegetarian or vegan by substituting vegetable broth for chicken broth.
 Alternately, you could easily add chicken or tofu to up your protein game in this recipe.

 Shop Our Look

-You thicken the soup by pureeing a couple cups of soup in a blender and stirring them back into the pot.
+You thicken the coconut milk corn chowder by pureeing a couple cups of soup in a blender and stirring them back into the pot.
 Lemongrass, ginger, cumin, tomato, onion, cilantro and lime add to the flavor.

 Note: To get the delicious Thai taste of lemongrass without risking a bite of the woody stalk, try using lemongrass paste.
 It’s available at most super markets in the produce section by the herbs, or at any Asian market.
 Or you can buy it on Amazon!

 Our Thai inspired Coconut Corn Chowder is a winner at our kitchen table.
-If you like the flavors of Thai coconut, and lemongrass, we think it’ll be a winner for you too!
+If you like the flavors of Thai coconut, and lemongrass, we think it’ll be a favorite for you too!

 - 1 Tablespoon oil

 - 1/2 medium onion, diced